starwit/msu-manager/doc/MANUAL.md

 ### HCU

 #### Network Protocol
-This application receives UDP messages from HCU (Hardware Control Unit).
+This application receives JSON messages from HCU (Hardware Control Unit) via serial communication.
 This is a micro controller based device, that manages power, temperature and a number of other physical aspects.
 Both application parts thus need to follow a shared protocol.

 Protocol is composed of the following messages: